Trauma Informed Care in Nursing

 Resources

-It is not easy to become a center where trauma informed care is practiced, it does not happen overnight.
-Trauma informed care is an intentional shift in culture at the facility and/or system level.
-Trauma informed training should be implemented, and the staff need to understand the “why” behind the training in order to buy-in.
+It is not easy to become a center that practices trauma-informed care; it does not happen overnight.
+Trauma-informed care is an intentional shift in culture at the facility and/or system level.
+Trauma-informed training should be implemented, and the staff must understand the “why” behind the training to buy in.

-Trauma informed care not only helps the patient to be empowered and prevent re-traumatization, but staff that have undergone past traumatic experiences can also be helped once a facility adopts this culture.
-This culture should be at the forefront of both staff and leadership minds.
-Staff meetings, unit huddles and any other opportunity where leadership actively communicates with staff should incorporate the messaging of trauma informed care.
+Trauma-informed care not only empowers the patient and prevents re-traumatization, but it can also help staff who have undergone past traumatic experiences once a facility adopts this culture.
+This culture should be at the forefront of both staff and leadership’s minds.
+Staff meetings, unit huddles, and any other opportunity where leadership actively communicates with staff should incorporate the messaging of trauma-informed care.

-Facilities should actively be hiring a trauma informed workforce.
-People from wide varieties of racial and cultural backgrounds should be on the interview panel.
-Questions pertaining to trauma informed care can and should be asked to pick up on skills and traits that will promote this culture.
+Facilities should actively hire a trauma-informed workforce.
+The interview panel should include people from various racial and cultural backgrounds.
+Questions pertaining to trauma-informed care can and should be asked to identify skills and traits that will promote this culture.

-Below are some websites that can be visited in order to help kickstart the culture of trauma informed care:
+Below are some websites that can be visited to help kickstart the culture of trauma-informed care:

 • https://TraumaInformedCare.chcs.org